ethinethin/DDO-1/assembler/MANUAL.md

             111 114 108 100         ; ASCII: 'o' 'r' 'l' 'd'
             33 10 0                 ; ASCII: '!' '\n' NUL

-Stylistically, naked values after a label should be in column 3 (the "Values/Operands" column) while naked values by themselves should be in column 2 (the "operations" column, or starting at character 8 of the line).
+Stylistically, raw values after a label should be in column 3 (the "Values/Operands" column) while raw values by themselves should be in column 2 (the "operations" column, or starting at character 8 of the line).
 This is mainly to allow room between the values and the comments column.

 ### Op codes and indirection